Florida Police: Robert Kraft, Owner Of Patriots, To Face Solicitation Charges

 Kerr said that an arrest warrant will be issued for Kraft.

 The 77-year-old Kraft has been the owner of the Patriots since 1994.

 The Patriots did not immediately respond to NPR's request for comment.
 A spokesperson for Kraft told The Associated Press that they "categorically deny that Mr. Kraft engaged in any illegal activity.
 Because it is a judicial matter, we will not be commenting further."

+In an emailed statement, NFL spokesman Brian McCarthy wrote, "The NFL is aware of the ongoing law enforcement matter and will continue to monitor developments."

+McCarthy added that "all personnel" are subject to the league's personal conduct policy which explicitly prohibits sex offenses.